-Any crime, no matter how small, is important to Campus Public Safety.
+Any crime, no matter how small, are important to local law enforcement and Campus Public Safety.
 Reporting incidents as they occur assists COCC Public Safety and the College in tracking crimes, where they occur, and helps us meet the requirements for the Annual Security Report.